 (d) BS 1192-4: 2014 – Best practice for information exchange.

-The security-minded approach to BIM (PAS 1192-5) is an important document and security should be considered by clients at early stage, as it is much harder to tack on security procedures during a project than to create a system with these in mind at the start.
+The security-minded approach to BIM (PAS 1192-5) is an important document and security should be considered by clients at early stage.
+It is much harder to tack on security procedures during a project than to create a system with these in mind at the start.
 PAS 1192-5 advocates for information to be limited to a need to know basis and for sufficient checks to be carried out on those performing work for the sensitivity of the information they will have access to.

-Finally, there is a move toward standardising data templates, to facilitate information sharing between parties and software.
+Finally, there is a move toward standardising data templates.
+This is to facilitate information sharing between parties and software.
 To that end, ISO 23386, containing a Methodology to describe, author and maintain properties in interconnected dictionaries, has been published in draft and should soon be available for use in contracts requiring cross software compatibility.

 If you have any questions, you can get in touch with John at: John.Doherty@QuiggGolden.com